Gealber/devto-cli/README.md

 # Operations that can be performed

-> **NOTE**: Until now, this cli will only fetch the information and printing on the stdout just like it comes.
+> **NOTE**: Until now, this cli will only fetch the information and will print it on the stdout just like it comes.
-> In the future I have intention to clean up this and allow a read mode, so you could read and article without problem.
+> In the future I have intention to clean up this and allow a read mode, so you could read an article without problem.

 ## Articles
 * Get articles